 Uber is facing one of the largest waves of passenger sexual assault lawsuits in U.S. history.
 Survivors across the country allege that Uber drivers sexually assaulted them and that the company is legally responsible because it failed to screen drivers properly, ignored prior complaints, and did not implement basic safety measures.

 These claims are now consolidated in In re: Uber Technologies Inc., Passenger Sexual Assault Litigation (MDL No. 3084) in the Northern District of California.
-As of August 2025, more than 2,500 plaintiffs in over 29 states have joined the MDL, with that number expected to continue to rise throughout 2025.
-The first Uber sex abuse trial is set for December 8, 2025.
-Uber might seek, if they are smart, a global Uber settlement before that trial.
+As of October 2025, more than 2,700 plaintiffs in 30 states have joined the MDL, with this number expected to continue rising throughout 2025.